- Estimate the extent of your water damage or flood.

-Although garage water damage often accounts for significant restoration and repair needs during flooding or heavy rain-storms, property owners hardly ever consider that likelihood until after the fact.
-The garage, commonly, isn’t thought of as an extension of the house, so that there is very little proactive attempt to protect it from the elements.
+Although garage water damage often accounts for significant restoration and repair needs during flooding or heavy rainstorms, property owners hardly ever consider that likelihood until after the fact.
+The garage, commonly, isn’t thought of as an extension of the house, so there is very little proactive attempt to protect it from the elements.

 Most of the time, the garage is prone to water damage due to the fact that there is no tight seal that keeps water entry.
 Yet another reason is that the items stored in the garage often obstruct minor leaks from being seen until there is more major and more expensive damage to repair.

-here the five most typical questions on NJ garage water damage that our customers ask:
+Here are the five most typical questions on NJ garage water damage that our customers ask: